MarvinLavechin/daem/examples/transfer2/semi_supervised/README.md

 ## Learning the transfer function (from mouse raw images to drosophila raw images), then applying it.

-Here, we want to learn only on the training set.
+Here, we want to train our algorithm only on the training set.
 We provide two pairs of images to the model which can be described as follows :
 - A mouse raw/mouse label pair.
 - A drosophila raw/drosophila label pair.
 At each step of the training, we compute a segmentation loss between the mouse translated image and its groundtruth.